People who use inhalants breathe in the fumes through their nose or mouth, usually by:

 - Inhaling from balloons filled with nitrous oxide

-Because the intoxication, or “high,” lasts only a few minutes, people who abuse inhalants often try to make the feeling last longer by inhaling repeatedly over several hours.
+Because the “high” lasts only a few minutes, people who use inhalants often try to make the feeling last longer by inhaling repeatedly over several hours.